Field Team OS Upgrades: Practical Low‑Downtime Rollout

 Large downloads over weak connections create self‑inflicted pain.
 Set expectations that reps should connect to stable Wi‑Fi before the maintenance window and avoid using mobile hotspots unless there’s no other option.

 Then assign real support coverage.
-During each rollout wave, one person should own technical triage, one should own rep communications, and one manager should own go or no-go decisions for the next wave.
+During each rollout wave, one person should own technical triage, one should own rep communications, and one manager should own go/no‑go decisions for the next wave.
 When responsibility is vague, downtime stretches.

 Post‑Upgrade Verification and Damage Control